nigelseah24/COMP3071-DIA-Chatbot/README.md

 pip install -r requirements.txt
 ```

-### 4. Create a file called secrets.toml for GPT API Key in the root directory:
+### 4. Create a file called secrets.toml for GPT API Key in the frontend/.streamlit directory:

 Paste the following code into your .env file, replacing "YOUR_API_KEY" with the string of the actual api key: